digis-georoc/DIGIS-Datamodel/README.md

 ## Future Goals
 We are working on an API, based upon this data model, to allow native access to the GEOROC data holdings and to facilitate seamless data exchange with our partners at EarthChem as well as other geochemical data systems.

-For any questions or if you would like to get involved, get in touch via email: digis-info@uni-goettingen.de
+For any questions or if you would like to get involved, get in touch via email: digis-info@uni-goettingen.de.